gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing server-side controller
-On question listing API, call "pupulate()" to expand user ID to user object.
+On question-listing API, call "populate()" to expand a user ID to a user object.
 "populate('user', 'name')" expands name field of each user object.
 Also, change to return last 20 questions.
 "sort({createdAt: -1})" sort by created time in descending order and "limit(20)" returns the first 20 objects.